Pardot Roadmap: Becoming One with the Salesforce CRM

 This morning Pardot hosted a product roadmap webinar.
 The overwhelming theme in this webinar was the fusion of the Pardot and Salesforce platforms.
 This has already been happening for some time now, and it is clear the fusion of platforms is becoming more complete.
 This is a forward looking post, and purchasing decisions should not be made based on the content of this post, as the product roadmap can always change.

 Some of the highlights from the webinar include:

 Pardot Becomes One with the Salesforce Platform

 Global Search & Access: Using Salesforce global search to return Pardot data including marketing assets and Prospects.
+Success of all marketing activities depends on automation software.
+Usually it is possible to use marketing automation rfp template and customize it according to potential customer needs.
 This signals Pardot moving fully onto the Salesforce database.
 Marketing assets will be moved into the “Content” section in Salesforce too.

 Prospects will return in the Salesforce global search, and Prospect record access can be controlled with OWDs and sharing rules.
 I envision this will work similarly to how Campaign Members work with Salesforce Leads and Contacts today.
 A Campaign Member represents a certain target of a campaign and has accessible fields such as title, and email with an underlying Lead/Contact/Person Account record.
 Similarly, Prospect records can have an underlying Lead/Contact/Person Account record.